thxbb12/awesome-computing-resources/README.md

 * [mkusb][204] - mkusb is a simple, safe tool to create a bootable drive from an iso image or a compressed image file.
 * [ubuntu-autoinstall-generator-tools][205] - A script to generate a fully-automated ISO image for installing Ubuntu onto a machine without human interaction.

-## Machine learning
-* [scikit-learn][31] - Simple and efficient machine learning tools in Python
-* [huggingface][211] - The platform where the machine learning community collaborates on models, datasets, and applications.

 ## Networking
 * [IPFS][61] - A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open
 * [sshuttle][125] - Transparent proxy server that works as a poor man's VPN.
 Forwards over ssh.